Skip to content

 Requires a provider that supports tool/function calling (OpenAI, Anthropic).

 Two-pass strategy.
-Pass 1: generate with NO envelope (pure parametric knowledge).
+Pass 1: generate with a shallow envelope.
 CRP analyzes output against the knowledge base, finds contradictions and unsupported claims.
 Pass 2+: model refines with precision corrections.

 )